Swirrl/matcha/README.md

 Currently there is no support for the following SPARQL-like features:

-1. OPTIONALs, though we can probably add these (planned)
-2. Reasoning on in memory vocabularies with RDFS (maybe OWL)
+1. Reasoning on in memory vocabularies with RDFS (maybe OWL)
-3. Clojurescript support (planned)
+2. Clojurescript support (planned)
-4. Ability to bind a query variable to one or more triples, like SPARQL `BIND` or `VALUES` clauses.
+3. Ability to bind a query variable to one or more triples, like SPARQL `BIND` or `VALUES` clauses.

 ## Usage